mesalock-linux/mesalink/README.md

 MesaLink currently supports Linux, Android and macOS.
 We will introduce support for other platforms in future releases.

-Firsrm, install the build dependencies:
+First, install the build dependencies:

 ```
 $ sudo apt-get install m4 autoconf automake libtool make gcc curl